brisbanemakerspace/bms-wiki/bylaws/parking.md

 ## Restrictions
 * 1 membership card = 1 carpark space.
 Carpark spaces cannot be used by guests you invite to BMS unless you are driving in the car with them.
-* Members are entitled to park on site for a maximum of 6 hours total per day.
+* This parking is intended for members to help move things in and out of the space, and not for people commuting every day.
+Typically we expect carspaces to be used for up to 6 hours.
   * If you leave and come back, move to another park, etc. this does not reset the time limit.
   * This time limit is intended to stop people commuting by car every day.
 Please use public or active transport and reserve the car spaces for people who need them.
 * Whilst your car is parked in one of our parking spaces, you must remain physically on site at Brisbane Makerspace.